 Telemedicine is sweeping this high-tech nation.
 Having a video conference with a doctor is the latest in medicine.
 According to The Wall Street Journal, more than 15 million Americans received some kind of medical care remotely last year.
 The American Telemedicine Association predicts that these numbers will increase by approximately 30 percent this year.
 Along with the number of virtual visits, the industry has seen an increase in employers who offer telemedicine benefits, and hospitals and physician groups who have telemedicine programs.

 BayCare is part of this growing trend.
 BayCareAnywhere® was launched in 2016.
-Since then, BayCare has had over 1,700 telemedicine visits and the numbers are increasing.
 Despite knowing how it works and the loyalty of a brand like BayCare, you might be asking yourself, what can I expect from a telemedicine visit?

 After a physician checks their Internet connection, sound level and headset connection, they’ll enter a platform where they’re ready to receive patients.
 Once a patient has answered all necessary triage questions, including pictures and history when applicable, they enter a virtual waiting room where they wait to connect with a physician.
 During a telemedicine visit, a physician might ask a variety of questions to help better understand the patient’s symptoms.
 Physicians are also able to view medical records on a dual screen for more detailed information.

 Once the physician has the necessary information from triage, they’ll begin to walk the patient through an examination.
-The physician will have them feel their sinuses, watch them breath, tell them to push on their ears, zoom in on the eyes or nose or have them cough.
-Weibley says the resolution is remarkable and it’s amazing what you can tell just by watching a patient breath or listen to them cough.
+The physician will have them feel their sinuses, watch them breathe, tell them to push on their ears, zoom in on the eyes or nose or have them cough.

 At the end of a visit, a physician can supply you with a note for work or school, write a prescription and potentially make notes in the patient’s medical record for future visits.
 Patients will also be contacted by a telemedicine care coordinator 48 hours after their visit.
 If BayCareAnywhere isn’t able to help accurately diagnose the cause of the patient’s symptoms, they might suggest using BayCare Urgent Care or scheduling a follow-up visit with a physician.
 If urgent care is suggested, a credit is given for the cost of the BayCareAnywhere visit.